Al-Moccardi/NASA-CMAPSS-DeepL/README.md

 # NASA-CMAPSS-DeepL

+## Introduction:
+The ability to predict the remaining useful lifetime (RUL) of components, known as prognostics, plays a crucial role in intelligent maintenance systems.
+However, developing data-driven prognostics models often requires run-to-failure datasets, which are typically scarce in real-world applications due to the infrequent occurrence of failures in safetycritical systems.
+In order to facilitate the advancement of prognostics methods.
+This work delves into the realm of predictive maintenance, investigating state-of-the-art techniques and leveraging the CMAPP -NASA dataset to unravel valuable insights and advancements in fault detection and health analysis.

-Exploratory Data Analysis of the popular dataset N-CMAPSS and Remaining useful life prediction (RUL) using Piecewise Linear degradation model through three different 'classical' methodologies.
+Firstly, an Exploratory Data Analysis of the popular dataset N-CMAPSS is conducted then a Remaining useful life prediction (RUL) using Piecewise Linear degradation model through three different 'classical' methodologies is implemented.

 ![Screenshot 2023-11-07 203510](https://github.com/Al-Moccardi/NASA-CMAPSS-DeepL/assets/150179413/57d696d8-e948-4b35-9b51-3cb90c2070fd)